LDDikii/Projects/Portfolio-website/README.md

 # Portfolio

-Alright, this project will be my very own portfolio website Simple and easy.
+Alright, this project will be my very own portfolio website.

+Simple and easy.